ghga-de/milestones-docs/55-madagascan-sunset-moth/technical_specification.md

 - GET /values/{value_name}

 endpoint.
-The proposed value name is `storage_aliases` and this endpoint should return a list of all configured storage aliases.
+The proposed value name is `storage_aliases` and this endpoint should return a map of all configured storage aliases and their respective URLs.

 ## Additional Implementation Details: